 Stateline home prices are not only among the most expensive in Nevada, but Stateline real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Stateline telecommute to their jobs.
-Overall, about 7.47% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.47% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Stateline has relatively fewer families with younger children, and/or college students.
 Combined, this makes Stateline a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The population of Stateline has a very low overall level of education: only 8.79% of people over 25 hold a 4-year college degree or higher.
+The citizens of Stateline have a very low rate of college education: just 8.79% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Stateline in 2022 was $21,998, which is low income relative to Nevada and the nation.
 This equates to an annual income of $87,992 for a family of four.